Married with Children

 apartment in a cruddy, lower working class neighbourhood.
 With hardly an inspired storyline, and

-executed well, but this does not really apply here.
-A simple rundown of the simple plot: Charlie
+executed well, but this does not really live up to its parent show.
+A simple rundown of the simple

-Verducci comes up with one of his "Verducci Master Plan"s and they somehow manage to crash a
+plot: Charlie Verducci comes up with one of his "Verducci Master Plan"s and they somehow manage to

-high-society party in hopes of getting Vinnie to "marry a millionaire".
-Yuh-huh.
+crash a high-society party in hopes of getting Vinnie to "marry a millionaire".

 Al: I don't have to go to sleep after sex, I WANT to go to sleep after sex...
 I welcome the